HydromPages/HydromPages.github.io/website/docs/other-settings/changing-the-hydrom-name.md

 :::danger
-ATTENTION!
 If you have entered incorrect Name for the Hydrom, you will not be able to connect to the Hydrom via existing Network.
 You will then need to use the Configuration-Wifi.

 If the setting is incorrect, you can reset the Hydrom as described here: